JanKaczmarkiewicz/teleport-challenge-fe/README.md

 - **responds** with:

-  - <span style="color:red;">error</span>, when a user is unauthenticated,
+  - <span style="color:red;">error</span>, when a user is unauthenticated:

     ```ts
-    HTTP/1.1 403 Forbidden
+    HTTP/1.1 401 Unauthenticated
     ```

-  - <span style="color:red;">error</span>, when a user is authenticated and the requested folder, doesn't exist,
+  - <span style="color:red;">error</span>, when a user is authenticated and the requested folder, doesn't exist:

     ```ts
     HTTP/1.1 404 Not found